Pat Riley: Kareem never had potential, ‘only greatness’

 Abdul-Jabbar also has lauded James ”as a community leader and athlete.”
 But he criticized James for not doing more with his platform to encourage people to get vaccinated against COVID-19.
 And earlier this season, James said he has ”no relationship” with Abdul-Jabbar.

 There are ties that bind them, though.
 Both are champions.
 Both have worked to promote social justice and spoken out against racial inequality.
 Abdul-Jabbar played 20 years in the NBA; James is in Year 20.
-Abdul-Jabbar set the record while playing for the Lakers; James will do the same.
+Abdul-Jabbar set the record while playing for the Lakers; James did the same.

 And If nothing else, James’ pursuit of the record may have exposed a generation or two that never saw Abdul-Jabbar play to how great he was.